SAP-samples/kyma-runtime-extension-samples/sample-websockets/README.md

 * An API Rule to expose the service over internet.
 * Simply access the API rule and send the events from you connected SAP Commerce Cloud system.

-It is also possible to secure the exposed endpoing with JWT or OAuth2.
+It is also possible to secure the exposed endpoint with JWT or OAuth2.

 ## Demo